tdmarkham00/stat386-projects/_posts/2022-09-16-my-Tutorial.md

 ![Figure](https://github.com/tdmarkham00/stat386-projects/raw/main/assets/images/model1.png)

+It's also important to save the residuals and fitted values that are generated from the model for use in checking assumptions.
+That can be done as such: stop$Fitted <- model$fitted.values, stop$Residuals <- model$residuals

 ## Checking assumptions
 Now that we've had a chance to understand the data and define our variables, the next step is to make sure that we can actually use this model.
 There are six guidelines that help us determine how useful this model is.
 We can use the acronymn LINEAR to better understand what the assumptions are.
 We will also go over diagnosing problems and then fixing them.